sajjadGG/book-python/stdlib/dataclass/mutable-args.rst

 * problem with ``dict``, ``list``, ``set``
 * You should not set mutable objects as a default function argument
 * ``field()`` creates new empty ``list`` for each object
-* It does not reuse pointer
+* It does not reuse reference
 * Discussion: https://github.com/ericvsmith/dataclasses/issues/3